 – It’s the first multicellular organism to have its complete genome sequenced;

 – It’s the first organism to have its nervous system (which consists of exactly 302 neurons) completely mapped.

 With this background, let’s look at some important recent work.
 Prof. Heidi Tissenbaum, Univ of Massachusetts, is principal investigator on research that may be the very first to clearly define and measure healthspan, independently of lifespan.

 One of the biggest problems the researchers faced was defining healthspan.
 A dictionary definition is easy to come by: here are two:

 “Optimal health”?
-“Serious disease?”
+“Generally in good health?”
 Those are pretty fuzzy terms.
 To carry out research in healthspan, we need a precise definition.